Human Rights and Respectful Workplaces

 The Company provides any agreements, whether oral or in writing, in a language understood by the person agreeing to be bound and expects that any recruiter, labor broker or employment agent will do the same and will be responsible for ensuring that the agreement is understood by the person agreeing to be bound.

 We do not engage in human trafficking or exploitation, or import goods tainted by slavery or human trafficking.
 The Company is committed to the elimination of any forced labor in our business and our supply chain.
-The McDonald’s Code applies to our suppliers and is aligned with these goals and standards.
+The McDonald’s Supplier Code of Conduct applies to our suppliers and is aligned with these goals and standards.

 We are also committed to preventing forced labor and support the goals of the UK and Australian Modern Slavery Acts.
 McDonald’s UK published its first UK Modern Slavery Act statement in 2017.
 The Company does not use any form of slave, forced, bonded, indentured or involuntary prison labor.